MattDodsonEnglish/docs/readme.md

 ![Name for the Ghost Custom integrations](https://d33wubrfki0l68.cloudfront.net/0533efbaff834bcc5b8dbe09a044313d3ecde050/8fcb0/images/docs/ghost/shared/custom-integrations/name.png)

 A new content API Key will be created.
 When you hover over it, a **Copy** button will appear.
-Click the button to copy the Key to the clipboard.
+Click the button to copy the key to the clipboard.

 ![Copy Ghost Custom integrations Content API Key](https://d33wubrfki0l68.cloudfront.net/21a910012bd866b1d5ba907bbd6da0fb020795e1/48437/images/docs/ghost/shared/custom-integrations/key.png)

 Next, click **Code injection** from the left-side admin menu.

-After replacing the *`API_KEY`*  value with your API Key, add the following code to the **Site Header** box.
+After replacing the *`API_KEY`*  value with your API Key, add the following code to the **Site Header** box:

 ```shell
 <script>